Memories Morph to Metaphors

 Memory Isn’t Made For Testimony

-The standard defense tactic for dispensing with eyewitnesses is to “impeach their veracity”—try to catch them out in inaccuracies in their testimony during cross-examination.
+The standard defense tactic for dispensing with eyewitnesses is to “impeach their veracity”—try to catch them out in inaccuracies during cross-examination.
 At best, this makes the witness out to have a bad memory or some impediment to their perception.
 At worst, it makes them out to be a liar—and possibly subject to a perjury charge.

 Here’s the problem, however.
 Sure, there are some eyewitnesses who are simply lying under oath.
 I can assure you that’s a very small slice.
 For most eyewitnesses, we beat them up on cross-examination for “memory defects” that aren’t actually defects at all.
 Reordering, filling in blanks, subconsciously assuming things that lend coherence to what they saw—these are all features of memory, not bugs.